sambev/reporter_view/README.md

-Quantified Self Companion (Name is TBD)
+Reporter View Companion (Name is TBD)
 =======================================

-The goal of this project is to bring all the data from self tracking apps into one place.
+The goal of this project is to bring all the data from ReporterApp.

-Currently the ReporterApp is supported.

 Dev and design contributions are deeply appreciated.
 Make a pull request!